Elias-Schwegler/Hack-Stair-AIML-1/README.md

 - **💬 Natural Language Q&A** - Ask questions in German, get precise answers with citations
 - **📍 Location Intelligence** - Find places, coordinates, and spatial context
 - **🗺️ Interactive Maps** - Generate direct links to webmaps with zoom and markers
+- **🎯 Auto Zoom & Markers** - Ask about a place and the map automatically zooms there with a marker
 - **🌐 Web Interface** - User-friendly chat interface with map integration

 ### Capability Levels